babel/website/docs/usage.md

 ## Basic usage with CLI

-All the Babel modules you'll need are published as separate npm packages scoped under `@babel` (since the version 7).
+All the Babel modules you'll need are published as separate npm packages scoped under `@babel` (since version 7).
 This modular design allows for various tools each designed for a specific use case.
 Here we'll look at `@babel/core` and `@babel/cli`.

 ### Core Library